gordonguthrie/frankensteinbill/docs/index.md

 If your legislation is in a language other than English please add both the orginal text and a translation of it.
 Don't worry too much about legal fidelity of the translation, if anybody does turn this bill into law we are all doomed.

+During the development of digitial services, speedbumps have been often removed.
+If this is the case in your example, please provide appropriate links to how this was done.

 ## The Bill

 1. [Taxomonies and Rules](./act/taxonomy_and_rules.html)